Skip to main content

 7950

-Accountant, legal counsel, consultants, payroll processing fees
+Accountant, legal counsel, consultants,and payroll processing fees.

 Tip: For payroll costs, ensure each labor category includes wages + payroll taxes + benefits to get a full picture of labor burden.